shreyarao140/IoT-soil-testing/README.md

 ## Acknowledgments

 - The code was developed based on examples and tutorials from the Arduino community and various sensor manufacturers.

-Feel free to modify the README file as needed, adding or removing sections to suit your specific project requirements and providing more details about the sensors, wiring diagrams, or additional functionalities.